niklas-palm/fargate-envoy-cognito-jwt/README.md

 ## Overview

-- infra
+- `/infra`
   The AWS infrastructure --> network, ECS service, task definition etc.

-- app
+- `/app`
-  The application container
+  The sample application container

-- envoy
+- `/envoy`
-  The Envoy sidecar container
+  The sample Envoy sidecar container authenticating tokens against Cognito.

+## Considerations

+- Image build separation
+  Currently there's a new Envoy and App image created and registered with ECR with every new commit.
+Optimally, the build of the images would be separate.